OGordon100/CSD-Inator/README.md

 # CSD_AI

-A program (eventually!) capable of beating the "stress" mode of the game Cook Serve Delicious 2 (and earning a very rare achievment)
+A script capable of beating the "stress" mode of Cook Serve Delicious 2, earning impossible achievments along the way!
+Currently, foods can be made in the holding stations according to priority (Required & Optional foods will only be made once, but all of them will be made), and served.

-Current status: Can make the vast majority of all Holding Station Recipes and Sides, but NOT serve
+Because of some non-firstletter keybinds not being standard across recipes, and because natural language parsing is not included (i.e. there is no way to tell that Ground Meat = G. Meat = Grnd.
+Mt), some foods are incompatible.
+With vanilla keybinds, here are the supported recipes:

 # SUPPORTED FOODS:

   HS REQUIRED:

-    - French Toast

     - Biscuits & Gravy

-    - Oatmeal

     - Chilli